AlgoLab/cpm2025/content/p/excursion.md

 The social event will be on June 18th and will be a boat trip on the Como Lake and a dinner in a villa on the lake.

-### Tentative timeline:
+### Timeline:

-* 14.00: bus transfer from the conference venue to Como
+* 13.00: bus transfer from the conference venue to Como.
+Beware that the buses will leave the conference site at 13.00.
-* 16.00: boat trip on the Como Lake
+* 15.30: boat trip on the Como Lake
-* 17.30: visit of the city center
+* 17.00: free time in Cernobbio
 * 18.30: bus transfer to the Villa del Grumello for the dinner
 * 19.00: dinner time
 * 22.30: bus transfer to the conference venue and nearby hotels